TsitohainaK/2D-game-framework/readme.md

 This is a 2D game framework built with TypeScript, following the Entity-Component-System (ECS) architecture and utilizing the Matter.js physics engine.
 The framework enables the development of 2D games with realistic physics interactions.

-> ps: I'm just begining in designing this such of thing, so feel free to tell me what i can improuve.
+> ps: I'm just begining in designing this such of thing, so feel free to tell me what i can improve.
 Also I do it just for fun.

+> This repo is yet empty cause I'm still learning some concepts before actually re-writting my old code :smile: wait a bit if it happen that you are reading this

 ## Features